You can classify this Trinidad callaloo recipe as a healthy green soup; but I prefer it as a tasty side dish alongside rice and stewed chicken.

 - Cover and cook for 5 – 10 minutes.

-- Add taro leaves and stems and water.
+- Add taro leaves and stems, water, and lime juice (optional).

 - Cover and reduce heat.